YoussefK-Ismail/toxic-content-classifier/README.md

 - ⚠️ May produce occasional false positives/negatives
 - ⚠️ Should not be used as sole moderation system in production
 - ⚠️ Requires human review for critical applications
+- ⚠️ Model trained on limited dataset (55 examples) - best for demonstration

 **Always combine AI-based content moderation with human oversight for best results.**